nc0565/HPC_C2/README.md

 ## Checking results

-An automated result checking function is provided that requires you to load Python 2.7 (e.g. module load languages/python-2.7.6).
+An automated result checking function is provided that requires you to have Python available (BlueCrystal provides Python by default).
 Running `make check` will check the output file (average veclocities and final state) against some reference results.
 By default, it should look something like this:

     $ make check
     python ../check/check.py --ref-av-vels-file=../check/box.av_vels.dat --ref-final-state-file=../check/box.final_state.dat --av-vels-file=./av_vels.dat --final-state-file=./final_state.dat